 The redevelopment also includes an enhanced Acute Mental Health Inpatient Unit (MHIPU), which is being delivered as part of the NSW Government's Statewide Mental Health Infrastructure Program (SWMHIP).
-Once complete, the upgraded mental health and inpatient unit facilities will provide a modern and contemporary therapeutic space with co-designed facilities for people with mental health needs, their families, carers and staff.
+Once complete, the upgraded mental health inpatient unit will provide a modern and contemporary therapeutic space with co-designed facilities for people with mental health needs, their families, carers and staff.

-The master planning for the project is complete and it is now in the design phase.
+The master planning for the project is now complete and it is now in the design phase.